 Petruchio is initially introduced as a charming, if intense, young man, and an equal match for sharp-tongued Katharina.
 This endearing portrayal, along with the light-hearted rivalry between Bianca’s suitors, makes for a confusing turnabout when, out of the blue, Petruchio becomes manic, and begins to physically and mentally torture his new bride.
 Although the source material is far from perfect, scenes of a starving, unkempt and bruised Katharina collapsing on the ground while her husband and his subjects banter above her shivering body just seem jarring.
 Even following this horror, a scene where Petruchio lands a full-force blow to Katharina’s face is totally unexpected.

 Apart from these creative issues, there are also several technical problems with the production: intermittent bursts of music threaten to drown out chunks of dialogue for audience members seated near the speakers, and cast members can be heard whispering backstage.
 However, it is necessary to give credit where credit is due, and this production does boast some fine performers.
 Most notable are Benedict Slater and Paul Valentine (Grumio).
 Direction aside, Slater brings natural stage presence and a certain coherence to Shakespearean speech, while the dry-witted Valentine proves the age-old adage that there are “no small actors”.
 However, in a production shedding light on misogyny, it is disappointing that the female cast are not more noteworthy.

 With sharper execution, this production of The Taming of the Shrew could be thought-provoking and moving.
 Unfortunately, while Schermann’s vision is commendable, it is ultimately inarticulate, making the themes of abuse uncomfortable rather than affecting.

-The Taming of the Shrew is on at the Rose Theatre until 28th September 2013, for further information or to book, visit here.
+The Taming of the Shrew is at the Rose Theatre until 28th September 2013.
+For further information or to book visit the theatre’s website here.